angryduck1/Intel4004Emulator/README.md

 Simple Intel4004 Emulator

+1) Put path to your ASM code in main.cpp

 Now support ASM command, Auxiliary methods, Carry flag, Pin command and more another

-Put path to your ASM code in main.cpp